Main page > Ice Cream Recipes > The Coffee and Tea Collection > Coffee Bean Ice Cream > with egg yolks (custard)

 3 more ways to make this coffee ice cream:

 THE ITALIAN WAY.
-This is your hot weather ice cream: easy to make and resistant to melting.
-It is also the lightest in heavy cream.
-With coffee beans, milk, cream, sugar, and corn starch.
+This is your hot weather ice cream: easy to make, and resistant to melting.
+Also the lowest in heavy cream.
+With coffee beans, milk, heavy cream, sugar, cornstarch.

 LIKE A PRO.
-The closest you can get to an eggless store-bought ice cream with just one extra ingredient: xanthan gum.
-With coffee beans, milk, cream, sugar, and xanthan gum.
+The closest you can get to store-bought ice cream with just one extra ingredient: xanthan gum.
+With coffee beans, milk, heavy cream, sugar, xanthan gum.

 Do not reduce or replace anything; everything is there for a reason.